opensafely/documentation/docs/getting-started.md

 ## 3. Make changes to your study

-You've successfully run a study, but at the moment, it just creates an output file containing a random list of patient ids.
+You've successfully run the code in your study, but at the moment it just creates an output file containing a random list of patient IDs.
 Now we'll add some code to do something slightly more interesting.

 In order to write code in the OpenSAFELY framework, a code editor will make your